 There are two main components of resume writing: content and format.
-We have numerous pages detailing what content to include in different sections of your resume, but we also want to provide an overview of the 3 commonly accepted resume formats: Chronological, Functional, and Hybrid.
-We will also review how to select the best format for you and link to examples of each.
+Resume.supply contains numerous pages detailing what content to include in different sections of your resume.
+Additionally, an overview of the 3 commonly accepted resume formats is provided: Chronological, Functional, and Hybrid.
+This includes a review of how to select the best format for you, with links to examples of each.

 First things first.
 Do you know if you need to create a resume or a CV?
 There are key differences, and knowing them will prevent easily avoidable mistakes.
 In general, if you are applying for a job within the U.S. or for a U.S.-based organization, use a resume.
 When applying for a job within Europe or for a European organization, write a CV.

 Here is a quick reference for all the major regions:

 We have listed all the differences in our article: Resume vs. CV